fluree/docs.flur.ee/content/using_graphql.md

 ### Sort By

-GraphQL queries allow you to sort any field in ascending or descending order.
-In the below example, we are sorting chat messages in alphabetic order.
+GraphQL queries allow you to sort any field at any level in the graph.
+In order to perform a sort, you need to specify both the attribute name and whether you would like to sort the values by ascending or descending values.

+In the below example, we are sorting chat messages in alphabetical order.

 ```
 { graph {